6 Ways to Foster a Relationship with Your Patron Saint

 Catholic retreat

-The intercession of the saints is especially powerful on the date that the Church celebrates their liturgical feast.
+The intercession of the saints is especially powerful on the date the Church celebrates their liturgical feast.
 Ask that saint to help you grow spiritually and to receive the graces God wants to give you.
 We often take time off from work to plan a vacation around a special holiday, so why not do the same around the feast day of your favorite heavenly intercessor?

 Ask your patron saint to intercede for you and to help you make a good retreat.
-Bring books or materials written by or about your saint if that is possible.
+Bring books or materials written by or about your saint if possible.
 A silent retreat, in which you spend time with God and with your patron saint, can be a rich and fruitful experience.

 6. Share your saint’s story with others.